 Tim McGuinness.
 Chairman.
-Appointed as a Board member in 2001, reappointed 2004 and again in 2007.
+Appointed as a Board member in 2001, reappointed 2004 and 2007.
 Appointed as Chairman in 2008.
-Mr McGuinness is a trustee of the Police Superannuation Scheme, NZ Fire Service Scheme, Globus NZ Pension Plan and the NZ Qualifications Authority Superannuation Scheme, Chairman of trustees of the Dairy Industry Superannuation Scheme and the Fonterra Superannuation Scheme, and a director of Whai Rawa Fund Limited.
+Mr McGuinness is a trustee of the Police Superannuation Scheme, NZ Fire Service Scheme, Globus NZ Pension Plan and the NZ Qualifications Authority Superannuation Scheme, Chairman of Trustees of the Dairy Industry Superannuation Scheme and the Fonterra Superannuation Scheme, and a director of Whai Rawa Fund Limited.
 He previously held senior investment management positions at Royal & Sun Alliance and Norwich Union Investment Management.

 David May.
 Deputy Chairman.
-Appointed in 2001, reappointed 2004 and in 2007.
+Appointed in 2001, reappointed 2004, 2007 and 2009.
 Mr May was formerly Chief Executive of Jacques Martin NZ Ltd and Managing Director of Colonial Life NZ Ltd. He is Chairman of the Guardians of New Zealand Superannuation, and a director of Southern Cross Healthcare.

 Helen Bowie.
-Appointed in 2001, reappointed 2003 and in 2006.
-Ms Bowie is a partner of Chapman Tripp Sheffield Young.
+Appointed in 2001, reappointed 2003, 2006 and 2008.
+Ms Bowie is a partner of Chapman Tripp.

 Steve Napier.
 Appointed in 2008.
-Mr Napier is principal of Whakatane based sharebrokers, Steve Napier Ltd. He previously held senior investment management positions with Colonial First State Investments.
+Mr Napier is principal of Whakatane sharebrokers, Steve Napier Ltd. He previously held senior investment management positions with Colonial First State Investments.

-Ralph Stockdill.
-ONZM.
-Appointed in 2002 and reappointed 2005.
+Ralph Stockdill ONZM.
+Appointed in 2002, reappointed 2005 and 2008.
 Mr Stockdill held senior management positions at the Department of Labour in the employment relations area before his retirement.
 Immediately before his appointment to the Board, Mr Stockdill was a member of the Executive of the Government Superannuitants' Association.

 Susie Weaver.
-Appointed in 2001 and reappointed 2002 and in 2005.
-Ms Weaver is a principal of Weaver Consulting Ltd and former General Manager of Investments at Armstrong Jones, now ING (NZ).
+Appointed in 2001, reappointed 2002, 2005 and 2007.
+Ms Weaver is a principal of Weaver Consulting Ltd, Chair of Shamrock Superannuation Ltd and Trustee of The Anglican Trust for Women and Children.

 Keith Taylor.
 Appointed in 2008.
-Mr Taylor is a Board member of the Earthquake Commission, Takeovers Panel and New Zealand Qualifications Authority.
-He is a Director of Gough, Gough and Hamer Limited and Butlands Management Services Limited.
-He was previously Group Managing Director and Chief Executive Officer of Tower Limited and prior to that held a number of senior management roles in Tower and its predecessor, Government Life.
+Mr Taylor is Deputy Chair of the Earthquake Commission and a Board member of Takeovers Panel and New Zealand Qualifications Authority.
+He is a Director of the Reserve Bank of New Zealand, Gough, Gough and Hamer Limited and Butlands Management Services Limited.
+He was previously Group Managing Director and Chief Executive Officer of Tower Limited and, prior to that, held a number of senior management roles in Tower and its predecessor, Government Life.